lexomoll/lexomoll/README.md

 ### 👋 Hi, I’m Lexi!

-✨ I’m interested in extremophiles, astrobiology, and microbes in a changing climate
+✨ I’m a microbial ecologist interested in extremophiles, astrobiology, and microbes in a changing climate

 ❄️ I write scripts to understand the taxonomy and genetic potential of cold-adapted microbial communities